zeek/try-zeek/manager/static/examples/variables/readme.markdown

 The reference on declaring variables, constants, functions etc is found [here](https://www.bro.org/sphinx/script-reference/statements.html).
-More on types and all things that can be declared will follow in later chapters of this tutorial.
+More on types and all things that can be declared will follow in later lessons of this tutorial.

 Run the example for this exercise.
 Try to print 'z' in the second event.
 Does that work?